2022 Wimbledon Odds Tracker

 Breaking: Rafael Nadal has pulled out of Friday's Wimbledon semifinal against Nick Kyrgios with a torn abdominal muscle. pic.twitter.com/xPjTtR1kZZ

 Roger Federer has won eight Wimbledon titles, including five straight from 2003-2007.
 That’s the most, ahead of William Renshaw and Pete Sampras with seven, and Djokovic with six.

 Wimbledon Men’s Singles Championships By Country

 The US has a long way to go to catch up to the UK, which has won 37 Wimbledon titles since 1877.
-The last Brit to hoist the Gentleman’s Singles Trophy was Andy Murray, who won his second Wimbledon title in 2016.
+Djokovic with his six titles, now has Serbia knocking on the door as a country with some of the most wins overall.

 Odds for Recent Wimbledon Women’s Singles Champions